We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s better to keep the carat weight at 1.45, even if the price is slightly reduced because of the bruise inclusion, instead of cutting 0.2 carats from it and causing the price to drop by $4,000.

-How do They Compare to Other Inclusions?
+How do Bruises Compare to Other Inclusions?

 It’s rare that a diamond’s only inclusion is a bruise.